Woutifier/edx-documentation/en_us/shared/course_components/create_video.rst

 You can add a table of contents for your video by adding an .srt file that contains links to different parts of the video.
-When your learners view the video, they can select **CC** to switch between the main transcript for the video and the table of contents.
+When your learners view the video, they can select the video **Language menu** to switch between the main transcript for the video and the table of contents.

 To add a table of contents, you work with a third-party service to create an .srt file.
 Then, you use the **Transcript Languages** setting in the video